HERMON The village has applied to the state for a grant of up to $20,000 to study dissolving itself.

 Like Edwards, Hermon has an advantage with dissolution in that the town and village share a name, which could diminish any perceived loss of identity.

 Some other north country communities have rejected dissolution.
 Richville turned it down in 1996; Potsdam voters rejected it in 2011; Mannsville said no in 2013.
-The idea of dissolution never went beyond talks in Norwood and Waddington.
+The idea of dissolution never went beyond talk in Norwood and Waddington.

 Gouverneur has toyed with the idea of dissolution in the past and may do so again, as Mayor Ronald P. McDougall and Deputy Mayor Charles W. Newvine are interested.
 An application for a study could be in Gouverneurs future.